Q: What kind of organization is Theta Tau?

 A: Yes, as with most student organizations on campus, there are initiation and member fees.
-The initiation fee is $220 dollars, which covers your initiation badge as well as cost of materials.
+The initiation fee is ~$220 dollars, which covers your initiation badge as well as cost of materials.
 This fee is paid only one time (the semester you initiate).
-The member dues are $260 per year with a 35 dollar security deposit.
-This fee covers cost of materials, a T-shirt, as well as national fees.
+The member dues are ~$260 per year with a $35 security deposit.
+This fee covers the cost of materials as well as national fees.
 If you are concerned about paying the fees, contact the treasurer and a payment plan can be arranged.

 Q: What is “hazing” and will I be hazed?